-The two co-chairs will establish the membership of the Sabbatical Leave according to the criteria set in A.4 below.
+The two co-chairs will establish the membership of the Sabbatical Leave according to the criteria set in A.3 below.

-The two co-chairs will determine in advance whether the Sabbatical Leave Committee will hear presentations and/or ask questions from applying faculty at its second meeting.

 The Sabbatical Leave Committee will have no fewer than 6 faculty members and one dean; whenever possible at least 4 of the members will be previous sabbatical leave recipients.